mikewesthad/phaser-matter-collision-plugin/README.md

-# Phaser Matter Collision Plugin 💥
+# Phaser Matter Collision Plugin 💥 <!-- omit in toc -->

 A plugin for making it easier to manage collisions with the [Phaser](https://phaser.io/) game engine and the [Matter.js](http://brm.io/matter-js/) physics engine.